exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 15 - The Exiled.md

 **One Year After Leaving the Dome**

+*Fifty-two weeks since the Demon King's return.
+The war has no end in sight.*

 The war room in Deephollow had evolved from a hastily converted dwarven hall into a proper command center.
 Maps covered the walls—not just of the outer lands, but of demon territories, supply routes, safe houses, resistance cells operating across half of Mythosia.

 Kaelen studied the latest intelligence reports, noting patterns in demon movements with the tactical instincts that had become second nature over twelve months of constant warfare.

 "Three new refugee camps identified in the northern territories," Lyra reported, marking positions.
 "Total population approximately eight hundred.
 Demon presence is light—looks like they're using the area as a staging ground, not expecting us to operate that far north."

-"Which makes it perfect for us," Grimm rumbled, studying the terrain.
+"Which makes it perfect for us," Gorim rumbled, studying the terrain.
 "Hit them before they reinforce.
 Standard extraction protocol."

 "Agreed."
 Kaelen made notes on the deployment roster.
 "Team assignments?"